-The U.S. Army Corps of Engineers (USACE), Mississippi Valley Division, New Orleans District (CEMVN), prepared this draft Supplemental Environmental Impact Statement (SEIS) to evaluate, at the request of the Nonfederal Sponsor (NFS), an alternative project to compensate for unavoidable impacts to swamp habitat associated with the construction of the West Shore Lake Pontchartrain Hurricane and Storm Damage Risk Reduction Project (hereafter WSLP project).
-Compensatory mitigation for impacts due to construction of the WSLP project was described previously in the 2014 WSLP Environmental Impact Statement (EIS) and revised in Environmental Assessment (EA)# 576.
-EA # 576 addressed mitigation for multiple habitat impacts associated with each of CEMVN's Bipartisan Budget Act (BBA) of 2018 funded risk reduction projects (i.e., the WSLP project, Comite River Diversion Project, and the East Baton Rouge Parish Watershed Flood Risk Management Project) since all these projects occurred in the same watershed and impacted similar habitats.
-The Record of Decision for the WSLP EIS was signed September 14, 2016, and the Finding of No Significant Impact (FONSI) for EA# 576 was signed on April 13, 2020.
-Public and agency comments on EA# 576 included requests by the Coastal Protection Restoration Authority Board of Louisiana (CPRAB) and others that the Coastal Wetlands Planning and Restoration Act (CWPRA) project PO-0029 River Reintroduction into Maurepas Swamp Project, (hereafter MSP), a proposed ecological restoration project that shares construction features with the WSLP project, be considered as a mitigation alternative for impacts to swamp habitat associated with the construction of the WSLP project.
-As a result of this request and in coordination with the NFS and the resource agencies, the MSP was converted into a viable alternative for swamp mitigation and evaluated and compared against the selected plan from EA # 576.
+The U.S. Army Corps of Engineers (USACE), Mississippi Valley Division, New Orleans District (CEMVN), prepared this final SEIS to evaluate, at the request of the non-federal sponsor (NFS), an alternative project to compensate for unavoidable impacts to swamp habitat associated with the construction of the WSLP project.
+Compensatory mitigation for impacts due to construction of the WSLP project was described previously in the 2014 WSLP EIS and revised in EA #576.
+EA #576 addressed mitigation for multiple habitat impacts associated with each of CEMVN's Bipartisan Budget Act (BBA) of 2018 funded risk reduction projects (i.e., the WSLP project, Comite River Diversion Project, and the East Baton Rouge (EBR) Parish Watershed Flood Risk Management Project) since all these projects occurred in the same watershed and impacted similar habitats.
+The record of decision (ROD) for the WSLP EIS was signed September 14, 2016, and the finding of no significant impact (FONSI) for EA #576 was signed on April 13, 2020.
+Public and agency comments on EA #576 included requests by the Coastal Protection and Restoration Authority Board (CPRAB) and others that the Coastal Wetlands Planning, Protection and Restoration Act (CWPPRA) PO-0029 River Reintroduction into Maurepas Swamp Project. (hereafter MSP), a proposed ecological restoration project that shares construction features with the WSLP project, be considered as a mitigation alternative for impacts to swamp habitat associated with the construction of the WSLP project.
+As a result of this request and in coordination with the NFS and the resource agencies, the MSP was converted into a viable alternative for swamp mitigation and evaluated and compared against the selected plan from EA #576.